 Level of evidence: Level II, prospective single cohort study.

 Kohring, Jessica M.; Houck, Jeff; Oh, Irvin; Flemister, Adolf S.; Keptz, John P.; and Baumhauer, Judith F., "Pattern of Recovery and Outcomes of Patient Reported Physical Function and Pain Interference After Ankle Fusion: A Retrospective Cohort Study" (2020).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 90.